AaronMoseley/SkelPy/README.md

 In the main window, you can look at different images, edit pipelines, edit parameters, and navigate to other windows.
 Upon starting up the program, use the "Input Directory" and "Output Directory" textboxes to set the directory where your original images are located and where you would like the output images and data to be placed.
 Click "Generate All Skeletons" once these are set and wait for it to complete.

-If your files are of the format {file name}_{numerical index}.{extension}, the index will be treated as a timestamp and everything preceding that will be treated as a sample name.
+If your files are of the format {main file name}_{numeric index}.{extension}, the numeric index will be treated as a timestamp and everything preceding that will be treated as a sample name.
 Otherwise, your files will each be treated as their own sample with a timestamp of 0.
 You can select which sample to view using the dropdown box and the timestamp with the arrows below the input image.

 Below the image selection, you can see information about the skeletons and their pipelines.
 Each pipeline has its own section with its own steps, parameters, and results.

-Click on a skeletonized image to enter the skeleton viewer.
-Click "Preview Steps" to view the effect of each step on the image in the preview viewer.
-Click "Toggle Overlay On Original" to view the skeleton overlayed onto the input image.
-Click "Compare to External Skeleton" to enter the comparison viewer.
+- Click on a skeletonized image to enter the [skeleton viewer](#skeleton-viewer)
+- Click ["Preview Steps"](#preview-steps) to view the effect of each step on the image in the preview viewer
+- Click "Toggle Overlay On Original" to view the skeleton overlayed onto the input image
+- Click ["Compare to External Skeleton"](#external-comparison) to enter the comparison viewer

 In this section, you can edit the names of any skeletonization pipeline with the header textbox.
 You can also delete a pipeline with the X button beside the name.
 To replace a step with another, use the dropdown with the step name.
-Some steps have a series of parameters that you can modify with sliders.
+Some steps have parameters that you can modify with sliders.
 This is necessary as not all parameter values will work with all images.
 If you are having trouble getting a pipeline to generate usable output for an image, try modifying the values in the sliders and click "Preview Steps" for a more detailed view.

 Clicking "Add Step" will add a new step to that pipeline.
 Each pipeline ends with the skeletonization step by default and that cannot be changed in the GUI.
-All changes to pipelines, steps, and parameters are saved and will persist if you close the application.
+All changes to pipelines, steps, and parameters are saved automatically and will persist if you close the application.

 If you would like to create a skeletonization pipeline from scratch, click "Add Skeletonization Pipeline" at the bottom and it will create a new one for you.
 This pipeline will only include the skeletonization step, so you would need to provide everything else.